supriya-project/supriya/docs/source/examples/hello_world_debugged.rst

 Integration
 -----------

-Now let's sprinkle that debugging context manager throughout our ``main`` function.
+Now let's sprinkle that debugging context manager throughout our :py:func:`~examples.hello_world_debugged.main` function.

 We'll also turn on logging output (set to a base level of ``WARNING`` so we don't see too much) and then dial in the :py:mod:`supriya.scsynth` logger to ``INFO`` so we can see info about the server during booting and quitting.

-..  literalinclude:: ../../../examples/hello_world_debugged/hello_world_debugged.py
+..  literalinclude:: ../../../examples/hello_world_debugged/__init__.py
     :pyobject: main

 ..  note::